auctus-team/pycapacity/README.md

 ```
 To find the half-space representation (faces) of the polytope after finding the vertex representation  an convex-hull algorithm is used.

-The method is a part of the `pycapacity.algorithms` module `vertex_enumeration_auctus`.
-See the [docs for more info](https://auctus-team.github.io/pycapacity/pycapacity.algorithms.html#pycapacity.algorithms.vertex_enumeration_auctus)
+The method is a part of the `pycapacity.algorithms` module `vertex_enumeration_vepoli2`.
+See the [docs for more info](https://auctus-team.github.io/pycapacity/pycapacity.algorithms.html#pycapacity.algorithms.vertex_enumeration_vepoli2)

 ## Installation